Scroll to...

 TrapStation

-TrapStation logs and forwards SNMP traps, usually to distributed management systems.
-You can selectively route traps, translate any SNMP version, filter, correlate events, apply thresholds, and modify varbinds.
-Then view graphs, search logs, and replay traps.
-TrapStation is a modern design, backed by decades of event-handling experience.
+TrapStation logs and forwards events to distributed management systems.
+But it does a lot in between.
+You can selectively route events, translate protocols, filter, correlate events, apply thresholds, and modify events.
+Then view graphs, search logs, and replay events.
+TrapStation's design is based on decades of event-handling experience.
+Customers routinely tell us there is nothing else like it.

 Diagram: Traps flow through TrapStation to multiple NMSs